cycle/docs/repository/custom.md

 # Custom Repositories
-It is essential to be able to associate custom repository implementations with your entities.
+It is essential to be able to associate custom repository implementations to your entities.
 You are able to create any repository from scratch, especially for non SQL sources.
 However, the most common use case would be extending default repository implementation to add custom selectors.